Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Previously (since the summer of 2023) all stocks of GLP-1 RAs had to be reserved for those already using these medications, meaning that thousands of people who could benefit from these medications were not able to access them.

-Earlier this year, we were pleased to see an increase in supply of Rybelsus, which meant that people could be newly initiated on a GLP-1 medication.
+In the second half of 2024, we were pleased to see an increase in supply of Rybelsus, which meant that people could be newly initiated on a GLP-1 medication.
 And another drug called Mounjaro has since become available as a treatment for people with type 2 diabetes across the UK.

-We remain concerned about the intermittent supply and ongoing shortages of GLP-1 medications which are having serious implications for many people with type 2 diabetes.
+We remain concerned about the intermittent supply and ongoing shortages of GLP-1 medications which are having implications for many people with type 2 diabetes.

 Shortages are expected to ease by the end of 2024 going into 2025.